apache/druid/docs/ingestion/native-batch.md

   data in segments where it actively adds data: if there are segments in your `granularitySpec`'s intervals that have no data written by this task, they will be left alone.
 If any existing segments partially overlap with the `granularitySpec`'s intervals, the portion of those segments outside the new segments' intervals will still be visible.
+  You can set `dropExisting` flag in the `ioConfig` to true if you want the ingestion task to drop all existing data (in your `granularitySpec`'s intervals) regardless of if new data are in that segment or not.

 ### Task syntax